DonchoAP/Data-Science-for-Neurological-purpose/README.md

 3. Benefits of AI for Investors
 This visualization shows how AI can improve diagnostic accuracy, treatment efficacy, reduce costs, and accelerate research, highlighting the benefits for investors.

-python
-Copiar código
 import numpy as np

-# Data for AI benefits for investors
+## Data for AI benefits for investors
 categories = ["Diagnostic Accuracy", "Treatment Efficacy", "Cost Reduction", "Research Speed"] values = [90, 85, 70, 80]  # Percentage improvement in each area